Al Madina (newspaper)

 Al Madina (المدينة) is a newspaper published in Jeddah, Saudi Arabia.
 The paper is one of the oldest newspapers published in the country.

 History

-Al Madina was founded — as a weekly publication, under the name of Al Madinah al Munawarah (Arabic: Madinah the Radiant) by Hisham Hafiz's uncles, Othman and Ali Hafiz, as a weekly newspaper.
+Al Madina was founded as a weekly publication, under the name of Al Madinah al Munawarah (Arabic: Madinah the Radiant) by Hisham Hafiz's uncles, Othman and Ali Hafiz, as a weekly newspaper.
 Its first issue appeared on 8 April 1937.
 Later, it became semi-weekly.

 The publication of the paper was ceased during World War II which resumed following the war.
 The paper was renamed as Al Madinah in 1958, and its headquarters was moved to Jeddah in the early 1960s.
 On 18 January 1964 Al Madinah was banned by the Lebanese Information Ministry due to its reports which were considered to be harmful to Lebanon's reputation and national consciousness.

 It has offices in Dubai and Cairo, in addition to 18 branches inside Saudi Arabia.
-At the beginning of the 2000s Al Madina sold 46,370 copies; in 2001, its circulation was 60,000 copies.
+In 2001, its circulation was 60,000 copies.
 The estimated circulation of the paper in 2003 was 46,000 copies.